-Use short-medium grain rice because long grain rice is not sticky enough to hold together.
-I also recommend to use steaming rice because it is much easier to handle.
+Use short-medium grain rice because long-grain rice is not sticky enough to hold together.
+I also recommend using steaming rice because it is much easier to handle.
 For the ratio, add two tablespoons of furikake or more for a bowl of rice.

 Put a plastic glove on one hand.
 Then, add a little bit of oil to the plastic glove so that the rice does not stick to the plastic.
 I use sesame oil because it makes my rice balls fragrant and more appetizing, but any oil is fine.
 Put about 2 tablespoons of rice on your palm and squeeze lightly until the rice sticks together.
 Shape it into a ball and it is ready to serve.